The Darling Buds of May (TV series)

 The Darling Buds of May is a British comedy drama television series, produced by Yorkshire Television for the ITV network, first broadcast between 7 April 1991 and 4 April 1993.
 The first six episodes of Series 1 and the first two of Series 2 are adaptations of the 1958 novel of the same name, and three of its four sequels, by H. E. Bates.
 The remaining episodes are original storylines based on the same format.

 Set in rural 1950s Kent, it follows the life of the Larkin family.
 It stars David Jason as "Pop" Larkin alongside Pam Ferris as "Ma" Larkin, with Catherine Zeta-Jones playing their eldest daughter Mariette, who marries tax inspector Cedric "Charley" Charlton, played by Philip Franks.
 A ratings success, it was Zeta-Jones's breakthrough role.

-Featuring a total of 20 episodes, it was broadcast as three series of six double-episode story lines in the spring of 1991, 1992 and 1993, plus two single-episode Christmas specials aired in 1991 and 1992.
+Featuring a total of 20 episodes, it was broadcast as three series of six double-episode storylines in the spring of 1991, 1992 and 1993, plus two single-episode Christmas specials aired in 1991 and 1992.

 The title is from the third line of Shakespeare's sonnet 18.